Android Marshmallow 6.0: One-third of Android devices still run on Marshmallow

 One of the most entertaining subjects for speculation in the run-up to a new Android release is what the final name is going to be.

-The latest version has been dubbed Android Marshmallow, following on alphabetically from previous releases Lollipop, KitKat and Jellybean.
+Google's 6th Android version was dubbed Marshmallow, following on alphabetically from previous releases Lollipop, KitKat and Jellybean.

 How Google Glass greeted the arrival of Android Marshmallow